Skip to main contentArrow Right

-User authentication is the foundation of secure web applications, ensuring only authorized users access sensitive data and functionalities.
-When it comes to developing frontend web applications, React and Next.js are two of the most popular frameworks for building dynamic web experiences.
+User authentication is the backbone of any secure web application, ensuring that only authorized users can access sensitive data and functionalities.
+As you build dynamic, interactive web experiences, two of the most popular frameworks at your disposal are React and Next.js—each offering unique approaches to implementing authentication.

-Let’s start by exploring the architectural differences and built-in features of React and Next.js to understand how each framework approaches user authentication.
+Let’s start by exploring the architectural differences and built-in features of Next.js and React to understand how each framework approaches user authentication.

-However, CSR can delay user interaction for data-heavy applications.
-Here’s where Next.js shines.
-Based on React, Next.js offers server-side rendering (SSR) as an option.
+Next.js, offers SSR as an option.
 With SSR, the server pre-renders the page content and sends the fully formed HTML to the browser.
 This results in faster initial page loads with content readily available, and it also improves SEO as search engines can easily index the content.

 When it comes to user authentication, both approaches have their considerations.
 In a CSR setup, authentication logic typically resides on the client side, making it susceptible to manipulation as the source code of client-side applications can be accessed fairly easily.
 Securing this requires careful implementation of security measures to protect user credentials.